CS253-F20/project-cyoagen/Docs/iteration_report_5.md

         - Also added a New Game button to the account page so the user can still easily start making a new game.
             - Completed By: Drew

-- Created test cases and documentation for all parts of the application
+- Created test cases and documentation for all parts of the application.
     - Completed By: Evan